madzadev/audio-player/README.md

 <Player trackList={tracks} />
 ```

-The only mandatory prop is `trackList`.
+The only mandatory prop is `trackList` for audio source.

 It requires to pass in an array consisting of objects with `url`, `title` and `tags` keys.